terminatorul/RoleBuff/README.md

 - only show warnings if the mob being fought is not trivial (not grey mobs, but green, yellow or red).
   The problem here is the game client does not really know the level of a world mob untill user or her party targets the mob, or user hovers the mouse over the mob.
-- fix add-on behavior on /reloadui
+- fix add-on behavior on /reloadui - in progress
+- disable the warnings when player is mounted or in a vehicle
+- party/raid abilities should also check if any of the group members are in the range of most spells.

 ####Warrior
 - for DPSes